 In order to maintain momentum, it is important to saturate the community as quickly as possible.
 The more trained SMAGs that are available to facilitate community discussion groups, the quicker saturation will be reached.
-In some of the MAMaZ Against Malaria communities there are 16 SMAGs in each community; in other communities, there are just four SMAGs.
 In the communities where there are fewer SMAGs, the volunteers may have to place more emphasis on holding large community gatherings rather than smaller discussion groups.